Brian Welch: Save Me from Myself

 For his live touring band, Welch held closed and open auditions to recruit members.
 Members posted videos online of them performing Welch's solo songs and the list was narrowed down to a few who did a personal audition with Welch.
 Eventually, the lineup was finalized to include Brian Ruedy (Keyboards), Scott "SVH" Von Heldt (guitar & backing vocals), Ralph Patlan (guitar), Michael "Valentine" (bass), and Dan Johnson (drums).

 Along with many other artists, including ex-Korn bandmates Fieldy and Munky, Welch contributed to "A Song for Chi".
 The instrumental track was to benefit Deftones bassist Chi Cheng, who was in a coma but later died.
 All the profits benefited the "One Love for Chi" foundation.
 This was the first time Head was involved with any of his former bandmates since leaving the band.

 In 2009, Welch joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.

 On July 2, 2009, Welch headlined the mainstage of the Cornerstone Festival and on August 29, Welch headlined the Exit Concert in Las Vegas at the Thomas and Mack Arena with Blindside and Flyleaf.
 On July 3, 2010, he was featured on the Fringe stage of the Creation Festival.

 Welch has often described his solo project as being received very differently from Korn.
 Despite his fame with Korn, he has compared his solo project to 'starting over': "It's a struggle, because one show I'll have a thousand people there, and the next show there'll be a hundred.
 When the hundred is there, I'm like, 'There's one or two people who really need us to be here,' and it should be focused on them and I shouldn't care if there's a big crowd or not, but I struggle with it.
 I was in Korn and we sold like 25 million albums, and I can't even fill this little bar up?
 Of all those fans, 300–400 people can't just show up here?
 It's like starting over, totally."

 Save Me From Myself peaked at No. 63 on the Billboard 200 while also peaking at 13 and 21 on the Hard Rock and Rock charts, respectively.

-The Whosoevers

-In 2008, Welch became a principal organizer and representative of The Whosoevers, an outreach organization and product line co-founded by Sonny Sandoval of P.O.D. and public speaker, Ryan Ries, and included Lacey Mosely of Flyleaf, and freestyle motocross athlete, Ronnie Faisst.
-Sandoval and Ries speak publicly worldwide in settings such as schools, rehab centers, conferences and youth events inspiring individuals who are eager to discover their purpose.